 Good governance is essential to a high-functioning urban government.
 Check out this book by C. Richard Tindal and Susan Nobes Tindal.
-Available from Municipal World.

 Foundations of Governance: Municipal Government in Canada's Provinces

 Available from the University of Toronto Press, or online from Amazon or Indigo, the book includes essays from experts in each of Canada's provinces.